Community Partnership Grants

 The Community Partnership Grants program is committed to funding efforts that will address community needs through evidence-based interventions.

-The 2017-2018 Community Partnership Grants have an initiative-level focus on behavioral health.
+Beginning with the 2017-2018 cycle, the Community Partnership Grants have an initiative-level focus on behavioral health.
 Designed to lead toward a collective impact approach, the initiative seeks to support deeper collaboration among community organizations and create alignment of efforts toward addressing shared goals and outcomes.

 Behavioral health was identified as a top priority area based on Cottage Health’s 2016 Community Health Needs Assessment and Listening Tour.